henryburon/henryburon.github.io/_posts/2024-04-10-virtual_bball_trainer.md

 ## Results

-The result of the program is an automatically generated PDF report with specific feedback.
+The result of the program is an automatically generated PDF report with personalized feedback.

 <p align="center">
    <img src="/assets/images/cv_bball_report.png" width="600" />